k3b/APhotoManager/wiki/Gallery-View.md

+You can reach the [Gallery-View](Gallery-View) via

+* opening from android-s app manager
+* the [Geografic-Map](https://github.com/k3b/AndroFotoFinder/wiki/geographic-map)'s contextmenu by long tapping a marker.

 The [Gallery-View](Gallery-View) show photos in a scrollable view:

 * If you swipe up or down you will see more photos.